nexiumapp/aether/README.md

 ```

 And then create the certificate, make sure to match the name to the secret created before.
+Note the secretTemplate at the end of the specs, this will define for which hosts the certificate will be used.
+This should be a comma separated list of hosts.

 ```yml
 apiVersion: cert-manager.io/v1